timkofu/ghs/README.md

 # GitHub Star

-A~n RND project of mine~ web-app to help keep track of your GitHub starred repos.
+A~n RND~ web-app to help keep track of your GitHub starred repos.

 ### Screen Shot